 “A long time ago we were alerted to the presence of the secret orchard.
 The secret orchard is a mango plantation that must be 20+ years old and has since been abandoned to the bush.
 Some of the trees remain accessible but we never really felt the need to bushwhack our way to them.

 Until now.
 Chimp food is a little bit short at Chimfunshi at the moment and it seemed as good a reason as any to sharpen the machete.
 It was set to be a mission as the plantation is not accessible by road and the vehicle would need to navigate the road less travelled to even get close to them.
 Getting to the mangos proved to be easier than expected.
 Getting them to the vehicle proved to be as difficult as expected.
 The rain conspired against us and we looked pretty raddled at the end of it.
 The numbers, however, vindicate the mission.
 In a handful of hours we managed to pull out about 70 kilos of mangos, which we were able to split amongst all of the chimp enclosures.”

 Volunteer life in this remote and beautiful part of Zambia is about stepping out of your comfort zone and being prepared to roll up your sleeves.
 Each day is different.
 Now that the rains are here, the challenge is to keep harvesting the fruit before it falls to the ground – no easy task when the tracks are muddy and slippery!

-To read more about the history of this wonderful chimpanzee sanctuary click here, or click the button below to find out more about the volunteer program.
+To read more about the history of this wonderful chimpanzee sanctuary use the search bar in the top right (magnifying glass).